,

 Have you ever lied about your gambling habits?
 Do you hide what you’re doing or are not proud of it?
 Addicts of all addictions lie and deny what they do (DSM 5 Criteria).

 Pathological gamblers may even lie to themselves to carry on gambling.
-The person is in so much pain that they can tell themselves anything to continue.
+The person is in so much pain that they cannot tell anything to continue.
 They lie about how much they gamble, how much they lose, why they gamble, how long they have gambled, etc.

 33. Coming up with excuses to gamble